vladbph/cymatix-doc/README.md

     DO_CREATE_PROJECT: First, you need to create a project
     MIN_PROJECT: Minimalistic project consists of two files - configuration file and training file
 ```
 As you can see here, the same question 'How?' gives contextual adequate response.
-Also see [how to control deduction history](#how-to-control-deduction-history) section for intent prefixes.
+Also see [how to control inference history](#how-to-control-inference-history) section for intent prefixes.

 # Regex section
 ## Replacement